 Profession: Sugar Cane Cutters

-Masilamani lives with her husband Chirta in the village of Keezahinjipattu, Cuddalore, Tamil Nadu, India.
+Chitra lives with her husband Masilamani in the village of Keezahinjipattu, Cuddalore, Tamil Nadu, India.
 They belong to the tribal community of the Irulas.

 In this arrangement, however, the family faced continuous fear of displacement.
-Open to physical and economic vulnerabilities, Masilamani and many other mothers like her hoped for a more secure future.
+Open to physical and economic vulnerabilities, Chitra and many other mothers like her hoped for a more secure future.

 Realizing the importance of land rights, Habitat for Humanity India worked with the Irula tribal community to advocate for their land and housing rights with the local government.

-Masilamani is happy that she is able to give her children a chance to improve their future.
-The road to owning land that Chirta and Massilamani call their own has been hard and tedious.
+Chitra is happy that she is able to give her children a chance to improve their future.
+The road to owning land that Chitra and Massilamani call their own has been hard and tedious.
 It involved recognizing their rights and changing mind-sets.
 However, it has resulted in the Irula community coming forward to voice their need and right to safe and secure living.